NetherWiki/nether/prototheism/index.md

 # Worldview
 [todo]
-I think on the rewrite we can move a lot of the details here down to the teks section and make the first tek on enlightenment or non-dual understanding (maybe rip off doors of perception's language?).
+I think on the rewrite we can move a lot of the details here down to the Teks section and make the first Tek on enlightenment or non-dual understanding (maybe rip off doors of perception's language?).
 [/todo]

 ## Rationality